abhishekayu/ImageEditor/README.md

 - UI Components: Tailwind CSS is used for styling, providing a responsive and clean user interface.
 - Image Manipulation: Libraries like cropperjs are used for crop and rotate functionalities, and Canvas is leveraged for resizing and masking.
 - AI Integration: The AI-powered image search allows users to generate images that can be edited with the same set of tools available for uploaded images.
-- Undo & Redo : Zustand has been userd for undo redo to make a history of execution .
+- Undo & Redo : Zustand has been used for undo redo to make a history of execution .